soprodriguez/rock_paper_scissor_game/README.md

 The program includes error handling using exceptions to ensure the user enters a valid choice.
 If an invalid input (such as "ABC" or "Rocker") is entered, the program will prompt the user again until a correct option is provided.

-Features
+Features:
-User vs Computer gameplay
+1. User vs Computer gameplay
-Random computer choices
+2. Random computer choices
-Input validation with error handling (try/except) Continuous prompting until valid input is entered Clear win/lose/tie outcomes
+3. Input validation with error handling (try/except)
+4. Continuous prompting until valid input is entered
+5. Clear win/lose/tie outcomes

-Technologies Used
+Technologies Used:
 Python
-random library (for generating the computer’s choice) How to Run the Program
+random library (for generating the computer’s choice)

+How to Run the Program:
-Make sure Python is installed on your computer.
+1. Make sure Python is installed on your computer.
-Copy or download the code.
+2. Copy or download the code.

-Run the script in your terminal or IDE:
+3. Run the script in your terminal or IDE: python filename.py

-python filename.py

-Enter your choice when prompted:

-rock, paper, or scissors
+4. Enter your choice when prompted: rock, paper, or scissors

-Example Output
+Example Output:
 Enter a choice of rock, paper, or scissors: rock
 You chose rock.
 Computer chose scissors.
 Rock smashes scissors.
 You win.